This is the primary Chrome Extension overview article. If you need help with troubleshooting, check out the Chrome Extension FAQ article here.

 What is the CrowdTangle Chrome Extension?

-The Crowdtangle Chrome Extension allows you to navigate to any URL on the web using Google's Chrome browser and to search CrowdTangle's database for any tweets, posts, or subreddits that have linked to that URL.
+The Crowdtangle Chrome Extension allows you to navigate to any URL on the web using Google's Chrome browser and to search CrowdTangle's database for posts that have linked to that URL.

 Why Would I Use the Chrome Extension?